One Health: The interface of humans, animals, and the environment

-The emerging One Health approach embraces traditionally separate fields including health professions, animal health and veterinary medicine, public health and health administration, and the interactions of human and animal populations with the environment.
+The emerging One Health approach embraces traditionally separate fields including health professions, animal health, and the interactions of human and animal populations with the environment.

-The free taster module provides an overview of these issues and enables you to get a glimpse of the full Graduate Certificate in One Health qualification online through our digital learning partner, FutureLearn, a global social learning platform that offers a flexible, highly-interactive digital learning experience.
+Our free taster module, Global Biosecurity for One Health provides an overview of these issues, giving you a feel for the full Graduate Certificate in One Health qualification.
+This degree is hosted online through our digital learning partner, FutureLearn, a global social learning platform that offers a flexible, highly-interactive digital learning experience.

 Studying the course online

 Studying through FutureLearn is a powerful way to learn online.
 Storytelling, discussion, peer support and visible learning make it a rewarding and unique experience.
 You also have the chance to complete a free taster module, Global Biosecurity for One Health that will also be counted towards the full qualification.
 Check the course teaser availability.